zerihun-CS/Compilation-E-xecution-of-a-Java-Program/README.md

 This is when class loaders come in handy.
 They are in charge of loading classes into memory.

+#### JVM bytecode verifier

+After the class loader in the JVM loads the byte code of the.class file to the machine, the verifier checks the bytecode for integrity, which is known as verification.
+The verifier does as much verification as feasible at the Linking so that the interpreter's intensive activity at run time may be avoided.
+It improves the interpreter's performance.

 Some of the checks that verifier performs:

     - Uninitialized Variables